 Commercial DPI offers another key advantage in terms of security.
 Open-source DPI code is developed in joint efforts and is thus accessible to all.
 More parties, including threat actors, can easily familiarize themselves with the codes, filters, database and libraries, enabling them to bypass traffic filtering more successfully.

-The speed with which DPI tools process traffic is another key aspect.
+The speed with which deep packet inspection tools process traffic is another key aspect.
 DPI inherently adds a small degree of latency to any network.
 Without adequate optimization, this can significantly impair latency-sensitive applications such as remote surgeries and cloud gaming.
 Commercial DPI engines, often dictated by strict SLAs and driven by deployments in specialized environments such as 5G networks, are highly optimized to reduce latency and improve network performance.
-This contrasts with open-source DPI engines, which are developed for general traffic filtering without adequate emphasis on network performance and related SLAs.
+This contrasts with open-source deep packet inspection tools, which are developed for general traffic filtering without adequate emphasis on network performance and related SLAs.

 More specifically, open-source DPI, which purportedly saves on licensing costs, actually incurs various financial outlays.
 These include the cost of training in-house teams and the cost of hiring third-party vendors for further customization.
 These costs escalate as new features are developed for specific use cases.
 The scenario is vastly different for commercial DPI software that comes with a readily available set of added features including protocol decoders, dissectors, operating system detection, voice over IP (VoIP) extraction, performance KPIs and many more.